sabhinav3/event_app/README.md

 ATA Conference App mainly focuses on :
 - The people will have well organised and simpler user-flow to find the events.
+- Detailed description pages for each individual event.
 - The registered users will have an access to rate each events individually.
 - Authorities will get the access to the registration details and the average rating for each event.
 - Information & complete detail about the event and access to the resources by the ATA Organisation.